 Cost Accountant Job Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) predicted above-average job growth for accountants and auditors between 2014 and 2024, with those holding a professional designation, such as CMA or Certified Public Accountant (CPA), enjoying the best prospects.
-The BLS reported the median annual salary of accountants and auditors as $67,190 in May 2015.
+The U.S. Bureau of Labor Statistics (BLS) predicted an average job growth for accountants and auditors between 2018 and 2028, with those holding a professional designation, such as CMA or Certified Public Accountant (CPA), enjoying the best prospects.
+The BLS reported the median annual salary of accountants and auditors as $70,500 in May 2018.

 Cost accountants may advance to higher-level positions within the management accounting world, such as accounting manager, budget director, chief cost accountant or internal auditing manager.
 Others eventually become chief financial officers, company controllers, treasurers or even presidents of corporations.